Graphisoft: Graphisoft MEP Modeler

-Graphisoft MEP Modeler (Mechanical/Electrical/Plumbing) Modeler is an ArchiCAD extension for architects to incorporate duct work and piping into the architectural design.
+Graphisoft MEP Modeler (Mechanical/Electrical/Plumbing) Modeler is an Archicad extension for architects to incorporate duct work and piping into the architectural design.
 MEP Modeler allows architects to create, edit or import 3D MEP networks and coordinate them with the Building Information Model, facilitating the BIM workflow between engineers and architects.

 Graphisoft EcoDesigner

 Graphisoft EcoDesigner helps architects to use virtual building information to evaluate energy performance, thus the sustainability of the building from the very first concept design.
 EcoDesigner allows architects to analyze their design for energy efficiency, providing feedback on the building's estimated energy performance.

+Graphisoft BIMcloud

+BIMcloud offers secure, real-time multi-disciplinary collaboration between all project team members regardless of the size or complexity of the project, the location of the offices, or the speed of the internet connection.
+Available in both private and public cloud configurations on standard hardware.

+DDScad

+Graphisoft merged with sister company DDScad in 2021 to add full MEP capabilities to Archicad.

+DDScad solutions support users with intelligent Mechanical, Electrical, Plumbing (MEP) design tools, integrated calculations, and comprehensive documentation of all building systems.

+Archicad Collaborate

+Graphisoft announced Archicad Collaborate on March 21, 2023.
+The subscription-based offering combines Archicad with BIMcloud Software as a Service (SaaS) for the price of an Archicad subscription.
+“The included software, services, and cloud technology in Archicad Collaborate offer a compelling advantage over rival BIM solutions in the market where such items are often separated into additional to-purchase options.”

 Graphisoft BIMx

-BIMx, formerly marketed as Virtual Building Explorer is an interactive BIM model presentation tool, which allows the presentation of entire building models without the need for installing ArchiCAD or other BIM authoring tool.
-The software combines video game-like navigation with native BIM features, including measurement of real building dimensions.
+BIMx, formerly marketed as Virtual Building Explorer is an interactive BIM model presentation tool, which allows the presentation of entire building models without the need for installing Archicad or other BIM authoring tool.
+The software combines video game-like navigation with native BIM features, including measurement of real building dimensions, model cut-throughs, and project markups.